County Hall, Kingston upon Thames: Redevelopment of site

 In October 2020, the county council announced proposals to move to Woodhatch Place in Reigate and to sell County Hall in Kingston.
 The last full council meeting in the building had already been held, on 17 March 2020, with meetings in the latter part of 2020 being held online due to the COVID-19 pandemic.
 The council vacated County Hall in December 2020, and declared that Woodhatch Place would be the council's headquarters with effect from 1 January 2021.

 The site and building were purchased by a developer, RER London, in March 2021.
-The company announced that they were planning "A high quality, residential led, mixed used development comprising residential units (including affordable housing) and commercial / community floorspace".
+The company announced that it was planning "A high quality, residential led, mixed used development comprising residential units (including affordable housing) and commercial / community floorspace".

 Artworks

 Works of art in County Hall included portraits of King George III and Queen Charlotte by Allan Ramsay and of the former Lord Lieutenant of Surrey, Lord Onslow, by Godfrey Kneller.